-- ML/AI generic tools to: - o aggregate and analyse data from different data lakes, - compare predicted behaviour of a system with its observed behaviour (possibly with a physical model), and build a statistical model in order to predict more accurately the actual behaviour of the system - elaborate decision support systems for real time traffic management or maintenance planning or rescheduling after incidents - technologies to develop real time fatigue or degradation models for strategic assets ,or traffic management, the current models being more design oriented being often quite long to run , as no real time applications were needed so far - Technologies to describe a generic an standardized data space for the railway domain to create and access digital twins of railway assets in an open, standardized, trusted and widely used data repository including machine readable ontologies.
-Technologies needed / enabling this activity might be IDS and/or FiWare. - The Ontology-based approach of the CDM from LinX4Rail should be further developed, including ontologies related to architectures - Other technical necessary IT enablers are listed below : - Connectors and interfaces, identity providers Individual data lakes Edge device extensions, Data transfer and encryption technologies - From the (model-based) operational specifications, to validation of system models, a number of standards (in specifications and interfaces) would make easy the task of building a digital twin.
-All of that, in a transversal way and in collaboration and coordination with the rest of FAs - Full process support by digital specification, development process, planning, support of digital and highly automated planning, engineering and V&V of planning, virtual certification assessment models and tools
+- ML/AI generic tools to: - o aggregate and analyse data from different data lakes, - compare predicted behaviour of a system with its observed behaviour (possibly with a physical model), and build a statistical model in order to predict more accurately the actual behaviour of the system - elaborate decision support systems for real time traffic management or maintenance planning or rescheduling after incidents - o explain the decision taken by other AI systems - methodologies to ensure trustworthiness of the algorithms and be certain that the algorithms behave accordingly to legislation (especially AI Act) - technologies to develop real time fatigue or degradation models for strategic assets, or traffic management, the current models being more design oriented being often quite long to run, as no real time applications were needed so far - Technologies to describe a generic andand standardized data space for the railway domain to create and access digital twins of railway assets in an open, standardized, trusted and widely used data repository including machine readable ontologies.
+Technologies needed / enabling this activity might be IDS and/or FiWare. - The Ontology-based approach of the CDM from LinX4Rail should be further developed, including ontologies related to architectures - Other technical necessary IT enablers are listed below: data exchange with standard interfaces, identity providers Individual data lakes Edge device extensions, Data transfer and encryption technologies - From the (model-based) operational specifications, to validation of system models, a number of standards (in specifications and interfaces) would make easy the task of building a digital twin.
+All of that, in a transversal way and in collaboration and coordination with the rest of FAs

+• Full process support by digital specification, development process, planning, support of digital and highly automated planning, engineering and V&V of planning, virtual certification assessment models and tools